Xilinx/Vitis_Model_Composer/QuickGuides/Get_Examples/README.md

 # How to access the examples?

 The GitHub repository contains the examples for the latest release of Vitis Model Composer.
-Examples for the older versions of the product are on branches with the same name as the version of the product.
+Examples for older versions of the product are on git branches with the same name as the product version.

-<br/>:warning:**To see the examples for older versions of the tool in GitHub, switch to the branch corresponding to your version of Vitis Model Composer**
+<br/>:warning:**To see examples for older versions of the tool in GitHub, switch to the branch corresponding to your version of Vitis Model Composer**

 ![Click 'main' to change branch](Images/change_branch.PNG)